hamid2117/hamid2117/README.md

 ## Hi 👋,
 I am a Full-stack Mobile and Web Developer who is exploring Cloud :cloud: while facilitating the world with User Experience with my Design Thinking Skills and Enthusiast about ML. :wink:

- 🔭 I’m planning for a Project **Vision: ML-based System for Blinds**.

  🌱 I’m currently learning Mern stack dev.